ansible/ansible/docsite/rst/become.rst

     ask for privilege escalation password

 -b, --become
-    run operations with become (no passorwd implied)
+    run operations with become (no password implied)

 --become-method=BECOME_METHOD
     privilege escalation method to use (default=sudo),